 God never changes, we can be still and trust Him.

 As we try to apply Isaiah 23:2 I am led to a question.

 What is the thing or who is the person you place your security in?

-I remember as a young naive girl, placing my hopes in marriage to bring security and a happily ever after.
-Regardless of how my Marriage is, my husband changes and can’t meet the expectation of being my security.
+I remember as a young naive girl, placing my hopes in marriage to bring security and happily ever after.
+Regardless of how my marriage is, my husband changes and can’t meet the expectation of being my security.

 Our church goes through changes every few years that throws me into a tailspin, the church can’t make me feel secure.

-For a time I separated myself, closed off my heart and depending on myself out of fear.
+Honestly, there was a time I separated myself, closed off my heart, and depending on myself out of fear.

 Idolatry – to trust in anyone or anything more than God, to look to anyone or anything for help before looking to God.

 Are you trusting in something or someone more than you trust in God?

 Dependence On What?